 Biostatistics Collaborative Program

 This course of study introduces students to the statistical theory and applications of statistics to medical and health studies.
 Students learn how to carry out medical related statistical research and applications within the context of a major project.
-Students admitted to the collaborative program should expect to take three (3) or four (4) terms to complete the MSc program.
+Students admitted to the collaborative program should expect to take three (3) terms to complete the MSc program.
 The number of terms will be specified in the offer of admission based on an evaluation of the student's academic background.

 Prior to program entry, students are expected to have a significant knowledge of Linear Algebra, Calculus, Intermediate Probability, Mathematical Statistics, Design of Experiment, and Regression.